The Military in Spain: Modernizing Forces for the Future

 • Air defense systems

-Major air bases are situated in locations like Torrejón, Zaragoza, and Morón.
-The Air Force maintains a mix of aircraft types, including F-18 fighters, A400M transports, and various helicopters.
+Major air bases are located in Torrejón, Zaragoza, and Morón, housing a diverse fleet of aircraft, including F-18 fighters, A400M transport planes, and various helicopters.

 Common Corps and Royal Guard

-The Common Corps provide specialized support across all military branches:
+The Common Corps deliver specialized support across all military branches, including:

 • Legal Corps